IkorJefocur/ymodules/README.md

 ````

 ##### Available options
-  - `trackCircularDependencies` - if set to false doesn’t track circular dependencies. true by default
+  - `trackCircularDependencies` - if set to `false` doesn’t track circular dependencies. `true` by default
-  - `allowMultipleDeclarations` - if set to false denies module overloading and provides an error. true by default
+  - `allowMultipleDeclarations` - if set to `false` denies module overloading and provides an error. `true` by default
+  - `allowDependenciesOverride` - if set to `false` denies overriding dependencies of existing module, so only one instance can exists at a time. `true` by default

 #### Get current state of module in storage
 ````javascript